Context.

 To further deepen our understanding of Autism360 users, I facilitated a follow-up online workshop using Zoom.
 This interactive session involved an empathy mapping exercise.
 Through this activity, we explored various user aspects: what users say, think, do, and feel.

-Eager to understand the user experience firsthand, I dived into the Autism360 app.
 My mission: to replicate the steps a typical user would take, from initial sign-up to navigating the app’s features.
-To ensure a comprehensive perspective, I explored the app on two platforms:

 - My personal iPhone: This allowed me to experience the app in its intended release state, just as any user would download it from the App Store.